 Fair Debt Collection Act

-Unfair Practices - Debt collectors may not engage in unfair practices when trying to collect a debt.
-For example, they may not try to collect any interest, fee or other charges on top of the amount you owe unless the contract that created your debt --- or your state law --- allows the charge.
+Collectors may not use unfair method when collecting a debt.
+For example, they may not try to collect any interest, fee or other charges on top of the amount you owe unless state law or the contract that created your debt allows this.